Table of Contents

 Some Linux guests may cause a high CPU load even if the guest system appears to be idle.
 This can be caused by a high timer frequency of the guest kernel.
 Some Linux distributions, for example Fedora, ship a Linux kernel configured for a timer frequency of 1000Hz.
 We recommend to recompile the guest kernel and to select a timer frequency of 100Hz.

 Most Linux-based guests will fail with AMD Phenoms or Barcelona-level Opterons due to a bug in the Linux kernel.
-Enable the I/O-APIC to work around the problem (see the section called “System settings”).
+Enable the I/O-APIC to work around the problem (see Section 3.4, “System settings”).

 The following bugs in Linux kernels prevent them from executing correctly in VirtualBox, causing VM boot crashes: